Reappointment, Promotion and Tenure

 Each candidate for reappointment, promotion, or tenure must prepare a portfolio addressing the issues presented in these RPT guidelines.
 Until, and unless, the University requires electronic portfolios for all faculty RPT processes, CFAM will accept either the traditional portfolio organized within a binder or a portfolio in electronic form.
 If a traditional portfolio is presented, this portfolio should be in a primary binder no more than two inches thick.
 A supplemental binder may also be submitted which could contain secondary information the candidate wishes to present, but evaluation will be made on the basis of the primary binder.

-The primary binder or electronic presentation will be organized beginning with all standardized forms required by the University, followed by copies of the most recent department/school, chair/director, CFAM Faculty Personnel Committee, and Dean evaluations of the candidate, followed by sections addressing in order: teaching, research/creative activity, service within the University, and service outside the University.
+The primary binder or electronic presentation will be organized beginning with all standardized forms required by the University, followed by copies of the most recent unit/school, coordinator/director, CFAM Faculty Personnel Committee, and Dean evaluations of the candidate, followed by sections addressing in order: teaching, research/creative activity, service within the University, and service outside the University.

 2. CFAM RPT Process